dzhuang/django-galleryfield/README.md

  in which `image` is the target field of the gallery model.
 User can use these two models without modifying in their apps.
 See the demo app for details.
-With that built-in model, default views are applied with default urls (i.e, `upload_handler_url_name` and `crop_url_name`) and default handler backend `gallery.backends.backend.BackendWithThumbnailField`.
+With that built-in model, default views are applied with default urls (i.e, `upload_handler_url_name` and `crop_url_name`).

-However, it is heavily suggested for developers to write your own image models, views, urls and backend, and override those settings for your apps, especially in terms of permission considerations.
+However, it is heavily suggested for developers to write your own image models, views, urls, and override those settings for your apps, especially in terms of permission considerations.

 ### What are the difference as compared to peer apps